encode/uvicorn/docs/deployment.md

                                   [default: TLSv1]
   --header TEXT                   Specify custom default HTTP response headers
-                                  as a Name:Value pair --version                       Display the uvicorn version and exit.
+                                  as a Name:Value pair --h11_max_incomplete_event_size INTEGER
+                                  For h11, the maximum number of bytes to buffer of an incomplete event --version                       Display the uvicorn version and exit.
   --app-dir TEXT                  Look for APP in the specified directory, by
                                   adding this to the PYTHONPATH.
 Defaults to